-Policy Number: PERFORMANCE MANAGEMENT SYSTEM Effective Date: July 1, 2009 Revised Date: Oct.
-1, 2016
+Policy Number: V - A PERFORMANCE MANAGEMENT SYSTEM Effective Date: July 1, 2009 Revised Date: Oct.
+1, 2016 Page 2 of 11

 PART I: KEY RESULT AREAS (KRAs)

 Each employee plays a vital part in the achievement of his/her unit's objectives, targets or Key Result Areas (KRAs).
 At the beginning of the performance management cycle, the employee and his/her unit head jointly determine goals and measures that will lead to the achievement of the overall goals of their unit.
 The final determination of the KRAs as listed and agreed upon shall carry the unit head's guarantee that the same are indeed linked to the Bank's overall business goals.